eriklennstrom/vs-foam-interns/src/components/dropdown/storybook/dropdown-input.md

 ## Usage

-The ``text`` property is the text content that will be rendered inside the dropdown button.
+The ``text`` property is the text content that will be rendered inside the dropdown input.

+The ``placeholder`` property is the text content rendered as a placeholder inside the input field.
+Default is 'Search'

 > Note - The dropdown component is using the ``popperjs`` positioning engine for the dropdown positioning.
 Read more at https://popper.js.org/